 photo: Yasuhisa Yoneda

-In 2010, Terakubo released her first album, "North Bird" with Kenny Barron, Christian McBride, Lee Pearson, and Peter Bernstein, through Japanese major label King Records, and it marked no. 1 on the Japanese jazz charts, and was awarded Swing Journal's Gold Disc.
+In 2010, Terakubo released her first album, "North Bird" with Kenny Barron, Christian McBride, Lee Pearson, and Peter Bernstein, through Japanese major label King Records.
+It marked No. 1 on the Japanese jazz charts and was awarded Swing Journal's Gold Disc.
 Later that year, she performed with Ron Carter, Omar Hakim, and Will Boulware at the Tokyo Jazz Festival.
 In 2011, Terakubo recorded her second album, "New York Attitude" with Kenny Barron, Ron Carter, Lee Pearson, and Dominick Farinacci.
 In the same year, she received a presidential scholarship from Berklee College of Music.
 She graduated in 2015.
 She moved to New York in the same year.